 - 1/3 of patients are asymptomatic.

 - Skin rash – There is a very specific skin rash linked to coeliac disease.
-About 1/5 patients will develop the rash.
-The rash tends to be very itchy and it found mainly on the trunk.
-They are more like little red spots than a rash.
 It is called Dermatitis herpetiformis.

 - Patients need to eat a diet containing gluten to return a positive tTG result.
-If they have been trialling a gluten free diet, they will need to eat at least 3g (approximately equivalent to s slices of bread) per day for at least two weeks to generate an inflammatory response in the small intestine, and at least 4 weeks for a positive blood result.
+If they have been trialling a gluten free diet, they will need to eat at least 3g of gluten (approximately equivalent to 2 slices of bread) per day for at least two weeks to generate an inflammatory response in the small intestine, and at least 4 weeks for a positive blood result.

 - Anti-tTg is a type of IgA.
 3% of patients with coeliac disease also have IgA deficiency and will return a false negative.
 If total IgA is low (usually the lab will perform this as well as the tTG) then testing deaminated gliadin peptide (DGP) can be tested to confirm the suspicion of serology evidence of coeliac disease

-- If posits tTG-IgA or DGP then refer to gastroenterology for duodenal biopsy to confirm that diagnosis
+- If positive tTG-IgA or DGP then refer to gastroenterology for duodenal biopsy to confirm that diagnosis

 - HLA-DQ2/8 gene testing can be useful in certain circumstances.